pchemguy/spec-kit/templates/capabilities-explore/seed-to-spec-explore.md

 This workflow helps develop a new software project from a sparse project seed.

-A **project seed** is the user-provided starting point for development.
+The user will provide a small software **project seed** as the starting point for development.
 It may be as small as a title, a phrase, a bullet list, or a partial feature description.

 The LLM MUST treat the project seed as an initial signal for guided elaboration, not as a complete specification and not as evidence of an existing implementation.